julia-gatina/tinyapp/README.md

 # TinyApp Project

 TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).
-You'll love it's clean design and user-friendly interface 🌟
+You'll love its clean design and user-friendly interface 🌟

 ## Final Product